vany0114/microservices-dotnetcore-docker-sf-k8s/README.md

-# Microservices with .Net Core, Docker and Azure Service Fabric/Kubernetes
+# Microservices w/ .Net Core, Docker and Service Fabric/Kubernetes

 ## Prerequisites and Installation Requirements (only for development)